Information on Ofsted inspections for independent schools that are not members of associations.

-Normally, this will be as a result of a complaint or which appears to raise a concern about safeguarding pupils or putting their safety at risk.
-An emergency inspection will also be commissioned where the DfE suspects that a school may have closed.
+Normally, this will be as a result of a complaint or other intelligence received by the DfE that appears to raise a concern about safeguarding pupils or putting their safety at risk.
+The DfE may also commission an emergency inspection if it suspects that a school may have closed.

 Progress monitoring inspections